grubersjoe/reflow/README.md

 ### CLI

-This package includes a small CLI wrapper for the Babel plugin to recursively transpile a whole project directory.
+This package includes a small CLI wrapper for the Babel plugin to recursively transpile whole directories or single files.
 Install the package as project dependency and run `npx reflow` afterwards.
 Alternatively you might want to install Reflow globally so you can simply type `reflow`:

 ```shell
 yarn global add babel-plugin-reflow